WilliamRADFunk/encryptor/README.md

 # encryptor
-An application that encrypts and decodes text using any a number of cryptographic algorithms.</br></br>
+An application that encrypts and decodes text using any number of cryptographic algorithms.</br></br>

 This application is intended to demonstrate an understanding of the included cryptographic algorithms.</br></br>